 Dog allergies may happen to a combination of substances in the Dog’s saliva, dander, urine, and fur.

 These substances could be a protein from the Dog’s saliva that triggers an allergic reaction from the Dog’s dander that comes into contact with your skin.

-- 1. Flea Allergy: a reaction that causes Itchiness and redness around the eyes, lips, nose and ears when exposed to fleas.
+A reaction that causes Itchiness and redness around the eyes, lips, nose and ears when exposed to fleas.
 The most common symptoms are sneezing, itchy eyes and nasal congestion.
 It can also cause dermatitis.

-- 2. Grass Allergy: allergic reactions to grass only appear in some people after they have exposed themselves to the hay-fever allergen.
+Allergic reactions to grass only appear in some people after they have exposed themselves to the hay-fever allergen.
 Symptoms may include a runny nose, sneezing, and itchy eyes and lungs.

 Finding Relief From Your “Dog Allergies!”

 Having dog allergies can be challenging to find relief from the constant sneezing and itchy eyes.

 We all know that dogs are great companions, but they can be a severe source of allergies.
 You can reduce your environmental exposure to allergens and help relieve your symptoms.